Retropex/custom-ocean.xyz-dashboard/static/audio/README.md

-This directory should contain the background audio file used by the dashboard.
+This directory stores background audio tracks for the dashboard.
+Use `ocean.mp3` for the DeepSea theme and `bitcoin.mp3`, `bitcoin1.mp3`, and `bitcoin2.mp3` for the Bitcoin theme.
-Place a 10 minute ocean noise MP3 named `ocean.mp3` here.